sts10/sts10.github.io/_posts/2017-07-09-one-factor-password-reset.markdown

 That makes sense to me, but even so, I think PayPal should have a way to opt out of the ability SMS password reset.
 And ideally you could do that and still have 2-factor authentication, even if just via SMS.

 In general I don't think phone numbers should be considered identification.
-AT&T's security doesn't seem to be built for it, as Williams' story shows: he had set up a passcode with AT&T and it only slowed the attackers down for a few hours.
+AT&T's security doesn't seem to be built for it, as Williams' story shows: he had set up a passcode with AT&T, and it only slowed the attackers down for a few hours.

 ## The Difference Between SMS as a 2nd Factor and SMS Password Recovery

-One important thing I'm starting to understand is that there is a difference between using SMS as a second factor for login and having SMS as a password reset option.
+One important thing I'm starting to understand is that there is a (big) difference between using SMS as a second factor for login and having SMS as a password reset option.

 Williams writes under a sub heading "Lessons Learned?"

 > I have spent the morning trying to evaluate my security practices and there's not much I can think about that I'd do otherwise.
 Twitter tells me I shouldn't use SMS-based 2 factor authentication and should use app-based 2 factor instead.
 I agree!
 The problem is that some sites like PayPal don't offer the better security.
 The alternative is to just go back to single factor, which I am not so sure is the best solution either.

 My guess is that once you give PayPal a phone number, it enables SMS password recovery automatically.
-Maybe you gave PayPal your phone number for the first time when you enabled SMS two factor authentication, but even if that were the case, I think it's wrong to conflate SMS password reset with SMS as a 2nd factor for login.
+Maybe you gave PayPal your phone number for the first time when you enabled SMS two-factor authentication, but even if that were the case, I think it's wrong to conflate SMS password reset with SMS as a 2nd factor for login.
 (In my case, PayPal had my phone number before I enabled SMS 2-factor.)

 ### Another Example: Google